goodtime-123/goodtime-123.github.io/_pages/about.md

 # Welcome!
 I am currently pursuing my Master's degree in Biomedical Engineering at Beijing Institute of Technology.
 My research interests include medical image processing, LLMs, and surgical robots.
 I am supervised by Prof. Shuxiang Guo.

-My research focuses on developing advanced algorithms for medical image analysis, surgical robotics, and interactive segmentation methods.
-I have contributed to multiple research projects and published several papers in prestigious journals and conferences, including IEEE JSTARS, IEEE/ASME Transactions on Mechatronics, and MICCAI.
+My research interests span LLM post-training, medical image analysis, surgical robotics, and interactive segmentation methods.
+I have contributed to multiple projects in these areas, resulting in several publications in top-tier venues such as IEEE JSTARS, IEEE/ASME Transactions on Mechatronics, and MICCAI.

 <!-- # 🔥 News
 - *2025.07*: &nbsp;Started research on Surgical Robot Manipulation Methods based on VLA Models